 Foods can carry so many compelling memories that when it’s time to hang up your boots and rock on a chair, the plate of food in front of you can transport you to places and remind you of the copiousness of life.
 Food becomes a way of capturing an image, a setting or a feeling for posterity.
 I have always wondered whether Neil Armstrong, the first man on the moon, was reminded of his historical journey whenever he ate a bacon square—his only meal on the moon consisted of bacon squares, sugar cookies, peaches, pineapple-peach drink and coffee.
 Just like a photograph!

-This was published in the National Geographic Traveller India, June 2017 issue under the column titled Wayfaring
+This was published in the National Geographic Traveller India under the column titled Wayfaring